dathanb/readmarks/README.md

 More like physical bookmarks than the way we usually use online bookmarks.

+# Development

+To develop on the extension,

+1. run `npm run build`
+2. From Chrome, load the `build/` directory as an unpacked extension
+3. To iterate on it, run `npm run watch` to get auto-building

 ## TODO

 1. Rewrite Chrome extension in React